How to Enable or Disable Windows Security Account Protection Notifications

 Why Would You Want to Do This?

 Windows Security can send you notifications about problems with your account.
-It alerts you if there are issues with Windows Hello (facial recognition or fingerprint login) or Dynamic Lock (automatic screen lock when you leave your computer).
+It alerts you to issues with Windows Hello, like problems with facial recognition or fingerprint login.
+It also flags issues with Dynamic Lock, which automatically locks your screen when you step away from your computer.
 Sometimes you might want these notifications.
 Other times, they might get annoying and you’ll want to turn them off.

 What Notifications Can You Control?